President & Founder, Mammologix · Breast Imaging Operations since 1995

 Exploring the significance of volume as an indicator and its application in evaluating practices and measuring the experience of interpreting physicians and mammography technologists is crucial to consider as part of your practice's mammography medical outcome audit.

-A registered radiologic technologist and founder of Mammologix, Rick Lippert has spent more than 30 years in breast imaging operations — from clinical practice and hospital radiology administration to building specialized service platforms for imaging centers nationwide.
+Founder of Mammologix, Richard D. Lippert Jr. has spent more than 30 years in breast imaging operations — from clinical practice and hospital radiology administration to building specialized service platforms for imaging centers nationwide.
 His work spans mammography tracking, lay communication, FDA/MQSA-related support, medical outcome audit, and the operational systems that help facilities stay compliant and keep patients from falling through the cracks.

 One of the interesting observations we've made in dealing with hundreds of practices is while so much of what goes on at each breast imaging location is the same, there is also a broad array of differences.